La Salle University is an applicant for accreditation by the Council on Education for Public Health.

 To be accepted for admission into the MPH program, an applicant must present:

 Official transcript evidence of successful academic achievement in completing baccalaureate, master’s, and/or doctoral degrees, with a minimum scholastic grade point average (GPA) of 3.0 on a 4.0 scale.
-Students with an undergraduate or graduate GPA of less than 3.0 may be provisionally accepted and may take up to three courses.
-Students who are provisionally accepted must achieve a B or better in their first three MPH courses in order to be considered for formal acceptance.
+Students with an undergraduate or graduate GPA of less than 3.0 may be provisionally accepted and may take up to two courses.
+Students who are provisionally accepted must achieve a B or better in each of their first two MPH courses in order to be considered for formal acceptance.